PaoloSani/The-Real-Comper---ACTam-and-CMRM-Project/README.md

 You can save the song you wrote, and retrive it later!
 This is powered by [Firebase](https://firebase.google.com/products/firestore)

 ![Screenshot](readmeImages/firebase.PNG)
-> firebase databes, organized in two collection, users saved songs are separated from presets
+> Firebase databes, organized in two collection, users saved songs are separated from presets

 ## Files